BenchCouncil/DC-AI-SpeedRCTs/README.md

 |8|python 5_final_sepsis_diagtime.py 'test'|Testing with the specialized model for final diagnosis time.|

-## 3.3 TriEntangleFW Generalized Simulator for Medicine
+## 3.3 DC-AI-SpeedRCTs Generalized Simulator for Medicine
 Generalized simulator provides general simulation and has no patient sector.

 model = 0h or 3h